Xiaoming

 You can find the example code used in this post in the github repo.

-I’m Xiaoming, an indie developer based in San Jose, California.
+Indie developer based in San Jose, California.